parameswarrout/Rag-Chatbot/README.md

 GEMINI_API_KEY=your_gemini_api_key
 OPENAI_API_KEY=your_openai_api_key
 LOCAL_LLM_URL=http://localhost:11434/v1  # Default for Ollama
-DEFAULT_LLM_PROVIDER=openai  # Can be "openai", "gemini", "groq", or "local"
+DEFAULT_LLM_PROVIDER=groq  # Can be "openai", "gemini", "groq", or "local"
 ```

 The default LLM provider can be configured in `app/core/config.py`, but can also be overridden via the environment variable.
 For production deployments, consider using "local" to reduce costs and maintain data privacy.